CentraleNantesRobotics/turtlebot3_xacro/README.md

 Bringup can be run at boot with the package `robot-upstart`.

-Meshes are set to package-relative paths (e.g. `$find turtlebot3_description)/meshes/*`) so that a remote computer can find them  even if on a different absolute path, that may happen if using another ROS 2 distro.
+Meshes are set to package-relative paths (e.g. `$(find turtlebot3_description)/meshes/*`) so that a remote computer can find them  even if on a different absolute path, that may happen if using another ROS 2 distro.

 ## Upload in Ignition/Gazebo